 Unique piece — hand-cut |

-The freeform silhouette was preserved as it emerged from the original slate fragment.
+The free silhouette was preserved exactly as it emerged from the original slate fragment.
 The apple green remains saturated in the central area and is broken by fine cream and light yellow veins that run diagonally across the surface.
-The flat back was calibrated to sit cleanly on a bezel base without needing to modify the irregular perimeter: the setter can build the bezel to adapt to the exact shape of the stone.
+The flat back was calibrated to sit cleanly on a bezel base without needing to modify the irregular perimeter: the setter can build the bezel adapting it to the exact shape of the stone.

-Variscite originates when phosphate-rich aqueous solutions circulate through rocks with high aluminum content — Paleozoic slates, in the case of Palazuelos — and precipitate in fissures and cavities.
-The green color comes from traces of iron partially substituting aluminum in the crystal structure of the phosphate.
-The light veins crossing the piece are remnants of the original matrix (quartz, kaolinite) that were trapped during crystallization: this is why no Palazuelos cabochon has exactly the same internal pattern.
+Variscite originates when phosphate-rich aqueous solutions circulate through rocks with high aluminum content —Paleozoic slates, in the case of Palazuelos— and precipitate in fissures and cavities.
+The green color comes from traces of iron partially replacing aluminum in the crystal structure of the phosphate.
+The clear veins that cross the piece are remnants of the original matrix (quartz, kaolinite) that were trapped during crystallization: this is why no Palazuelos cabochon has exactly the same internal pattern.

 -

-Closed bezel setting (925 silver or other precious metals) — recommended due to 3.5–4.5 Mohs hardness: the closed bezel protects the perimeter from impacts and edges from wear; the freeform shape gives character to the finished piece
+Closed bezel setting (925 silver or other precious metals) — recommended due to 3.5–4.5 Mohs hardness: the closed bezel protects.

 -

-Silver pendants and earrings — optimal uses for moderate hardness; no direct contact with hand wear
+Silver pendants and earrings — optimal uses for moderate hardness; no direct contact with.

 -

-Occasional wear statement rings — full closed bezel setting; rotate with other pieces, not recommended for continuous daily wear
+Occasional wear statement rings — full closed bezel setting; rotate with other pieces, not.

 -

-Wire wrap — alternative for those who work with wire wrapping; fine wire gauge 0.6–0.8 mm to avoid pressing the soft edge
+Wire wrap — alternative for those working with wire wrapping; fine gauge wire.

 Iberian variscite in lapidary tradition

-Variscite has been valued in the Iberian Peninsula since the Neolithic period: variscite beads and pendants have been documented in 4th and 3rd millennium BC funerary sites in Catalonia (Can Tintorer mine, Gavà) and in megalithic tombs in the northwestern peninsula.
-Palazuelos de las Cuevas, in Zamora, is one of the historic Iberian localities where the mineral is extracted, associated with the region's Paleozoic slates.
+Variscite has been valued in the Iberian Peninsula since the Neolithic: variscite beads and pendants have been documented in funerary sites from the 4th and 3rd millennia BCE in Catalonia (Can Tintorer mine, Gavà) and in megalithic tombs in the northwest of the peninsula.
+Palazuelos de las Cuevas, in Zamora, is one of the historical Iberian localities where the mineral is extracted, associated with the Paleozoic slates of the region.
 The name "variscite" was coined by August Breithaupt in 1837 from "Variscia," the Latin name for the German Vogtland where it was first described.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.